nmshd/documentation/_docs_use-cases/use-case-consumption-create-and-complete-outgoing-request-from-relationshiptemplate-response.md

 ## On Failure

-- The template could not be found.
+- The RelationshipTemplate could not be found.
 - The response source could not be found.